 - The other one is the small asymmetrical, oddly-shaped slab that grows to massive proportions and attempts to experiment on the ship and crew in "The Siege."
 Whatever it was that boarded and assaulted the Deepwater looked like a vaguely humanoid figure cloaked in a radiant energy field, and was impervious to laser weapons fire.
 It's not clear if this was what the aliens actually looked like, if this was some specialized probe or containment suit used in alien environments.
 This "probe" was notable for apparently changing its shape as it rotated.

-- Carl Sagan's minimalistic, surreal spaceship from Cosmos: A Personal Voyage, with its Crystal Spires and Togas and Everything Is An I Pod In The Future aesthetic.
+- Carl Sagan's minimalistic, surreal "Ship of the Imagination" from Cosmos: A Personal Voyage, with its Crystal Spires and Togas and Everything Is An I Pod In The Future aesthetic.
 On the inside it's white and looks normal, just minimalistic, with a chair and a viewscreen and a control panel.
 On the outside it's a three-dimensional lens flare.
 Neil deGrasse Tyson's ship from the reboot is a more plausible Shiny Looking Spaceship.

 - Warhammer 40,000:

 - The insides of many Chaos ships, especially ones that are possessed by Daemons, tend to have Alien Geometries and other disturbing things (bleeding walls, shadows moving in unnatural ways, etc).